How to join the 40 Hour Teacher Workweek Club at no cost to you!

 To apply, you simply create a video (no longer than 3 minutes) telling us who you are and why you want to be part of the 40 Hour Teacher Workweek Club.
 This does not have to be super formal or professional—just be yourself, and keep it short.

-The official application period is May 1-25.
+The official application period is May 1st-25th, 2021.
 Our team will then review the videos, and you will be contacted by June 1st if you have been awarded a scholarship.
-The club opens to new members once a year, so scholarship winners will be added to the July 2020 cohort.
+The club opens to new members once a year, so scholarship winners will be added to the July 2021 cohort.
 Click here to learn more and apply.

 4. Access unused school funds for professional development this fiscal year.

 See if your school has unused PD funds that must be spent by June 30th (the end of the fiscal year).
 With conferences and speakers cancelled, there may be money for professional development right now that wouldn’t normally be available.
 We’ll make sure the invoice shows a May or June date, and get you enrolled before the fiscal year ends.
 You can use this sample letter to your admin to explain the program.

-5. Request PD for support with remote teaching this fall and pay via purchase order.
+5. Request PD for support next school year and pay via purchase order.

 Either you or a school representative can use our School Payments page to purchase a membership anytime using purchase order, check, or credit card.
 Learn more here.